G17u/cpp-exercises/README.md

 3. Select the project you want to run as the *Startup Project*.
 4. Build and Run (F5).

+**PS** All the programs were done in 2025, the year in the folder's names corresponds to the name of a certain exercise
 ---
 *Created by Giovanni Carducci - Passionate about Software Engineering & Algorithms.*